June 28, 2023

 As we returned to the PCT, there was another trail register for us to sign too.
 I love this particular custom on trail culture.
 I always get such a kick out of seeing who’s just ahead of me.
 How many hikers signed the register today?
 How many are a day ahead of me?
 What are their names?

 When you are out on a long hike, it’s always a treat to meet a hiker who you’ve been behind for days or weeks.
 You undoubtedly form an image of that person in your mind after seeing their name over and over in the trail registers or shelters.
-And even though my imagination is almost always wrong, it’s fun to speculate what some hiked named Giggles or Cheez Fingers looks like during my quest to chase them down.
+And even though my imagination is almost always wrong, it’s fun to speculate what some hiker named Giggles or Cheez Fingers looks like during my quest to chase them down.

 For my part though, I was just grateful these rocks didn’t last long.
-Their unevenness was doing my battered feet no favors, and I didn’t want to become that whiny hiker who turns into horrible company on trail.
+Their unevenness was doing my battered feet no favors, and I didn’t want to become that whiny hiker who turns into horrible company on the trail.
 Poledork and I had a good thing going and I wanted to keep it that way.

 About an hour after departing the Hobart Spring Trailhead, we reached a piped gate and a sign informing us we were now entering the Green Springs Wildlife Sanctuary land.
 And it wasn’t much longer after that when we caught our first glimpses of the dam and Keene Creek Reservoir below us.

-The water was a lovely turquoise under the blue, cloudless sky.
+The water was a lovely turquoise under the cloudless summer sky.
 But it was evident from the views that we’d also have to drop a fair bit of elevation to get down to the water.

 Unfortunately for us, the creek’s water was very silty and it didn’t taste great – even after filtering it.
 I suspected there was some livestock upstream somewhere or run-off from a local farm.
 But hobos like us couldn’t afford to be choosy in this situation.